This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 And now… We wait.
 You won’t see them in your dashboard, nor can you create reports with them until the next day (which is why I had to wait to finish this post).

-Tracking affiliate clicks with Google Analytics 4 and Google Tag Manager takes quite a few steps to implement, but it is not hard if you follow the above steps.
+Tracking affiliate clicks with Google Analytics 4 and Google Tag Manager takes quite a few steps to implement, but it is not hard to follow the above steps.

 Tracking your links this way makes you less dependent on the analytical dashboards and implementation of a plugin.